Montana is a shall-issue state, with concealed weapons permits processed on a local level by the county sheriff’s office.

 No permit is needed to purchase a firearm from a private individual, there is no waiting period, and there is no firearms registration in the state.
 Background checks are not required for private sales.
 Background checks are required if you’re purchasing a handgun from a Federal Firearms Dealer, with the exception of Montana Concealed Weapons Permit holders.

-Open carry is legal in Montana without a permit for anyone at least 18 years old that can legally own a firearm with several restrictions.
+Open carry is legal in Montana without a permit for anyone at least 18 years old that can legally own a firearm.
 The federal minimum age is 18 years old, although state law allows 14-year-olds to carry or use a firearm in public under direct supervision of a parent, guardian, qualified firearms safety instructor or an adult who has been authorized by the parent or guardian.
-Some areas are off-limits, including schools and federal buildings.
+Some areas are off-limits, including federal buildings.
 It should be noted that concealed is defined as a handgun that is wholly or partially covered by the clothing or wearing apparel of the person carrying or bearing the weapon.

-Concealed carry without a permit is legal without a permit for anyone at least 18 years old that can legally own a firearm outside the official boundaries of towns or cities or the confines of logging, lumbering, mining or railroad camps and while engaged in any of the following activities; fishing, hunting, hiking, farming or backpacking.
-A permit is required to carry concealed in towns, cities, and logging, mining or railroad camps.
+Concealed carry is legal without a permit for anyone at least 18 years old that can legally own a firearm in most locations.
+A permit is required to carry concealed in portions of a building used for state or local government offices and related areas in the building that have been restricted.
+HB-102 was signed into law on February 18, 2021, and goes into effect immediately.
+It eliminated many of the prior gun-free zones in the state.
+See the Location Restrictions section for details.
 Although Montana doesn’t require firearms safety training, an applicant for a Montana Concealed Weapons Permit (MCWP) must demonstrate “familiarity with a firearm.”
 Montana does not issue permits to non-residents.
-Local municipalities can prohibit concealed carry at public assemblies, publicly owned buildings and parks under their jurisdiction.
+Local municipalities can prohibit unpermitted concealed carry in publicly owned and occupied buildings.
 In terms of reciprocity, Montana recognizes permits from states that require criminal records background checks.

 Montana is a Castle Doctrine state and has a “stand your ground” law.
 A person who is lawfully in a place or location and who is threatened with bodily injury or loss of life has no duty to retreat from a threat or to summon law enforcement assistance prior to using force.